TrevorSTroxel/C-code/README.md

 				cout << name << ": Is your name Stephanie?\n";
 				cout << "Mystry girl: Nope.
 Just an name of a friend of mine\n\n";
 				cout << "After trying to wrap your head around what is even going on anymore, you fall asleep in the mist of all of it.\n\n";
-				cout << "You wake uo in the dead of night, hopeing that your are out of this bizzare adventure, but you are still here.\n";
+				cout << "You wake up in the dead of night, hopeing that your are out of this bizzare adventure, but you are still here.\n";
 				cout << "You can't fall asleep agian, so you decide to either (f)orce your self asleep again, or go take a (w)alk:\n";
 				cin >> choice2;
 				if (choice2 == "Jojo" || choice2 == "jojo")